-[78] The CCPI Coalition is a national committee founded in 1989 to bring together low-income representatives and experts in human rights, constitutional law, and poverty law for the purpose of assisting disadvantaged groups in Canada to secure and assert their rights under the Charter, international law, domestic human rights law, and other laws in Canada.
+[79] The CCPI Coalition is a national committee founded in 1989 to bring together low-income representatives and experts in human rights, constitutional law, and poverty law for the purpose of assisting disadvantaged groups in Canada to secure and assert their rights under the Charter, international law, domestic human rights law, and other laws in Canada.

-[79] The CCPI Coalition has a recognized interest and expertise in the application of the Charter to disadvantaged groups and in the relationship between international human rights law and the Charter.
+[80] The CCPI Coalition has a recognized interest and expertise in the application of the Charter to disadvantaged groups and in the relationship between international human rights law and the Charter.
 CCPI has intervened in 13 cases at the Supreme Court of Canada.
 In all these interventions, CCPI has emphasized the importance of interpreting the Charter to provide at least the same level of protection as is afforded by international human rights treaties ratified by Canada, and in a manner that ensures the equal benefit of the Charter for those experiencing poverty or socio-economic disadvantage.
 Among others, CCPI has specifically intervened in the following cases involving access to health care and/or Canada's international human rights obligations:

 - Chaoulli v.
-Quebec (Attorney General) ("Chaoulli")1 on whether governments have positive obligations under ss.
+Quebec (Attorney General) ("Chaoulli") on whether governments have positive obligations under ss.
 7 and 15 of the Charter to protect the right to life through the provision of publicly funded health care based on need. - Eldridge v.
-British Columbia (Attorney General)2 on whether the Charter imposes positive obligations on governments to ensure equal access to publicly funded health care, including interpretation services for the Deaf, in accordance with international human rights law. - Gosselin v.
-Québec (Attorney General)3 on whether s.
-7 of the Charter should be interpreted, in light of international human rights treaties ratified by Canada, to include positive obligations on governments to provide an adequate level of social assistance in order to protect physical and mental health; and - Baker v.
-Canada (Minister of Citizenship and Immigration)4 on whether the reasonable exercise of governmental discretion must be consistent with Canada's international human rights obligations.
+British Columbia (Attorney General) on whether the Charter imposes positive obligations on governments to ensure equal access to publicly funded health care, including interpretation services for the Deaf, in accordance with international human rights law.

-1 Chaoulli v.
+&lt;sup>1 Chaoulli v.
 Quebec (Attorney General), 2005 SCC 35, [2005] 1 S.C.R.
 791.

-2 Eldridge v.
+&lt;sup>2 Eldridge v.
 British Columbia (Attorney General), [1997] 3 S.C.R.
 624.